top of page

 BIKING MAC.avif

-One of the best ways to explore Mackinac Island is by bike.
-You can bring your own or rent one on the Island.
-We brought our own as they were set up specifically for us, unlike rental bikes.
+Another great way to explore Mackinac is by bike.
+Bring your own or rent one on the Island.
+We brought our own.
 If you want the full scoop on where to rent, what to bring, and the best routes, check out this detailed Mackinac Island Bike Guide to plan your perfect ride.

 THE BIDDLE HOUSE & MACKINAC ISLAND NATIVE AMERICAN MUSEUM